mdinsmore/nivo-slider-test/README.rst

 	Create a page to add the gallery

 	Add a iframe to the page.
 Currently you can do this by clicking on insert and then "more Gadgets".
 Search for "Include gadget (iframe)"

 	Configure the iframe as follow:

-		url:  should be set to https://gitraw.com/<your user name>/<your respository name>/nivo-test/index.html e.g. https://rawgit.com/mdinsmore/nivo-slider-test/master/nivo-test/index.html
+		url:  https://gitraw.com/<your user name>/<your respository name>/nivo-test/index.html
+		e.g. https://rawgit.com/mdinsmore/nivo-slider-test/master/nivo-test/index.html

 		Display scroll bar: No

 		Width: <size of you pictures plus 50 pixels> e.g. 600 pixels

-		Height: <size of your pictures plus 250 pixels> e.g. 600 pixels
+		Height: <size of your pictures plus 70 pixels> e.g. 600 pixels

 		Uncheck all three checkboxes

-		Dispaly : default
+		Display : default

-	Click ok to save to page and save page to view - you may need to play with the height and width to get that right.
+	Click "OK" to save to the page and then save page to view.
+	You may need to tweak with the height and width to get that right.